Falkland Islands mourn Thatcher, Argentines bitter over past

 'RIGHT PERSON, RIGHT TIME'

-Tim Miller, 60, owner of a Falkland Islands garden centre and store that sells patriotic gifts and memorabilia, recalled the 1982 conflict.
+Tim Miller, 60, owner of a Falkland Islands garden center and store that sells patriotic gifts and memorabilia, recalled the 1982 conflict.

 "For me, she was for the Falklands what Winston Churchill was to Great Britain in 1940.
 She was the right person in the right place at the right time and did the right thing."